prebid/prebid.github.io/dev-docs/bidders/ix.md

         }
     });
 ```
-5. (Optional) Set up First Party Data (FPD) using the Index bidder-specific FPD (preferred method) setting or the Prebid FPD module.
+5. (Optional) Set up the Prebid.js First Party Data (FPD) module using Global data or ad unit-specific data.
 For more information, see the [Set up First Party Data (FPD)](#set-up-first-party-data-fpd) section below.
 6. (Optional) If you want to monetize instream video, you need to enable a cache endpoint in the [pbjs.setConfig()](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html) function as follows: <br />
 ```javascript
     pbjs.setConfig({